-- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen per cropping season. - DO NOT apply Sharpen to mixed stands of grass and forage legumes (except dormant-season alfalfa, see Alfalfa use section) or to grass stands containing other desirable broadleaf species.
+- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen (0.134 lb ai/A of saflufenacil) per cropping season. - DO NOT apply Sharpen to mixed stands of grass and forage legumes (except dormant-season alfalfa, see Alfalfa use section) or to grass stands containing other desirable broadleaf species.
 Sharpen application will kill or cause severe injury to forage legumes and most broadleaf species. - DO NOT apply Sharpen to stands of annual forage (e.g. forage sorghum, Sudangrass).

-- For a mixed stand of cool-season and warm-season grasses, follow use directions for warm-season grasses when applying Sharpen in-season postemergence. - There is no preharvest or pre-grazing interval for Sharpen-treated grass forage, hay, or pasture.
+For a mixed stand of cool-season and warm-season grasses, follow use directions for warm-season grasses when applying Sharpen in-season postemergence.
+There is no preharvest or pre-grazing interval for Sharpen® herbicide-treated grass forage, hay, or pasture.